 There is a designated tour for children and you can also hire kites or enjoy a game of boules.

-Duart Castle, tearoom and shop open on April 2 and are open to visitors from Sunday to Thursday during April, from 11am to 4pm.
-Plus every day over Easter.
+Duart Castle, tearoom and shop open on Friday March 30 and are open to visitors from 11am to 4pm.